 How a customer persona can help you nail down your offering

 A customer persona is a snapshot of your ideal customer.
-It details their hobbies, pain points and how your products/services can be the solution to their problem.
+It details their hobbies, pain points and how your products/services can be the solution to those pain points.

 It also provides psychological insights or even, triggers, that can attract them to your products.